-The main requirements for a Blue Card are that the applicant is holding a university degree and that he/she is beeing offered a certain salary.
-Still, in some exceptional cases, there is also a chance tsurround these levels.
+The main requirements for a Blue Card are that the applicant is holding a university degree and he/she is being offered a certain minimum salary.
+In exceptional cases, a visa can also be obtained with lower salaries.

 Sometimes an applicant is holding a recognised university degree from a foreign university and is also being offered a Germany employment contract in the field of studies, but does not reach the Blue Card salary levels.

 In many cases post graduate work (Doktorandenstelle) offers a typical case for the issuing of such a situation.

 In these case (but only after a case to case valuation) a special permit, which is a Blue Card equivalent, can be applied for.

 The following conditions have to be met: